-There are 145 units in the book.
-Each unit concentrates on a particular point of grammar.
-Some problems (for example, the present perfect or the use of the) are covered in more than one unit.
+The book consists of 145 units, each of which concentrates on a particular point of grammar.
+Some areas (for example, the present perfect or the use of articles) are covered in more than one unit.
 For a list of units, see the Contents at the beginning of the book.

 Each unit consists of two facing pages.
 On the left there are explanations and examples; on the right there are exercises.
-At the back of the book there is a Key for you to check your answers to the exercises (page 336).